Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

  - Interactive - If enabled the `DefaultAzureCredential` will interactively authenticate the developer via the current system's default browser.

 ## Examples

+You can find more examples of using various credentials in [Azure Identity Examples Wiki page](https://github.com/Azure/azure-sdk-for-net/wiki/Azure-Identity-Examples).

 ### Authenticating with the `DefaultAzureCredential`